-As illustrated in Figure 15, gaps persist in public university retention and advancement of Latino freshmen.
-Public universities retain 85.7% of white full-time freshmen but only 76.8% of their Latino peers.
-Similarly, 70.0% of white freshmen will be advanced to sophomore status, while only 51.2% of Latino will.
+As illustrated in Figure 17, gaps persist in public university retention and advancement of Latino freshmen.
+Public universities retain 86.5% of white full-time freshmen but only 71.90% of their Latino peers.
+Similarly, 75.3% of white freshmen will be advanced to sophomore status, while only 49.3% of Latino will.

-Figure 15: Retention and Class Advancement of New First-Time Full-Time Students at all Illinois Public Universities
+Figure 17: Retention and Class Advancement of New First-Time Full-Time Students at all Illinois Public Universities

 However, public universities now retain and advance Latino and white transfer students at nearly the same rates.
-Over 83% of Latino and white transfer students are retained.
-As depicted in Figure 16, around two-thirds of Latino and white transfer students at Illinois public universities advance in class status.
+Over 85% of Latino and white transfer students are retained.
+As depicted in Figure 18, around two-thirds of Latino and white transfer students at Illinois public universities advance in class status.

-Figure 16: Retention and Class Advancement of New Full-Time Transfer Students at all Illinois Public Universities 100%
+Figure 18: Retention and Class Advancement of New Full-Time Transfer Students at all Illinois Public Universities

 Still, institutional completion gaps persist over time.
-As the charts in Figure 17 illustrate, there are gaps in the rates at which institutions complete white and Latino freshmen across all higher education sectors and these gaps have persisted over time, with the exception of the for profit private sector.
+As the charts in Figure 19 illustrate, there are gaps in the rates at which institutions complete white and Latino freshmen across all higher education sectors and these gaps have persisted over time.

-Figure 17: Graduation Rates at 150% of Normal Time by Illinois Higher Education Sector
+Figure 19: Graduation Rates at 150% of Normal Time by Illinois Higher Education Sector